 Dodge County Attorney Oliver Glass pleaded guilty to driving under the influence, but his legal problems may not be over.
 Read more

-Joshua Keadle was sentenced to 71 years to life in prison for the slaying of Peru State student Tyler Thomas, who disappeared 10 years ago.
-Read more
+Joshua Keadle was sentenced to 71 years in prison for the murder of Peru State student Tyler Thomas, whose body was never found.

 Douglas County Attorney Don Kleine announced that he would not charge the bar owner who fatally shot protester James Scurlock, but a special prosecutor has since taken up the case and will present the evidence to a grand jury.
 Read more

 Carter Lake man sentenced for attempted hatchet attack

 A Carter Lake man was sentenced to prison for an attempted assault in which he used some unconventional weapons for modern times: a hatchet and a bow and arrow.
 Read more